Nadine Social Robot: Events

 Nadine has participated in live demos on stage and engaged with people from all walks of life.
 Proclaimed as one of the world's most realistic humanoid robot, Nadine made her first public appearance as a key highlight at the “Human+: The Future of Our Species” exhibition held in Singapore's ArtScience Museum.

 She has interacted with many people from corporate companies across various industries such as Dentsu Aegis Network (DAN), Credit Suisse and Deutsche Bank.

 Nadine also interacted with Prime Minister of India, His Excellency Narendra Modi during his historic visit to NTU Singapore, on 1 June 2018, which was one of the innovations he took special interest in.

 Nadine has worked as a customer service agent at AIA Singapore.
-She has been trained to handle questions that are usually asked to AIA customer service agents.
-She also encourages AIA customers to sign up with AIA e-care registration portal.
-Customer service interactions were used to train a machine-learning based conversational dialog engine.
-A client-server architecture was also set up between our platform and AIA portal to allow fast and secure communication.
+She has been trained to handle questions usually directed at AIA customer service agents, also encouraging AIA customers to sign up through the AIA e-care registration portal.
+Prior customer service interactions were used to train a machine-learning based conversational dialog engine.
+A client-server architecture was also set up between her software platform and the AIA portal to allow fast and secure communication.

 In late 2020 and until April 2021, Nadine has spent 6 months at Bright Hill Evergreen Home in Singapore to assist elderly in playing Bingo and interacting with them.
 With the ethical committee agreement of NTU, a thorough study has been done for the first time on the interaction of Nadine social robot with light dementia patients.